Print

 Again, there are a number of different opinions concerning the route of the Exodus.
 These are particularly based identifying the location of Horeb, or Sinai, the mountain of God.
 The location of the Red Sea crossing will then be determined by the choice of the location of Sinai.

-The traditional location of Horeb, or Mt Sinai, is now known as 'Gebel Musa', one of the highest points towards the south of the Sinai Peninsular, with St Catherine's Monastery lying below, which is claimed to have been built on the site of the burning bush.
+The traditional location of Horeb, or Mt Sinai, is now known as 'Gebel Musa', one of the highest points towards the south of the Sinai Peninsula, with St Catherine's Monastery lying below, which is claimed to have been built on the site of the burning bush.

 2. Horeb in Midian - north-western Saudi Arabia